Welcome

 Visa-free travel

 British citizens including freelancing performing artists do not require visas or residence permits if their activities are not classed as economic activities/ work, for details click here.
 This exception includes artists performing in the context of festivals or music and cultural events (Musik- und Kulturtage).
 The exception also applies to individuals posted/ seconded by a non-German employer in the context of guest performances or foreign film and television productions.
-Any visa-free stay in Germany may not exceed 90 days within 180 days and additionally the cumulative days of performances (including rehearsals) may not exceed 90 days within one year.
-Freelance fashion models, freelance travel/ tour guides and freelance interpreters also do not require visas within the timeframes indicated above.
-These privileges also apply to all other nationals that do not require visas for visits not exceeding 90 days.
+Any visa-free stay in Germany may not exceed 90 days within 180 days and in addition, the performance days (including rehearsals) must not add up to more than 90 days within one year.
+Freelance fashion models, freelance travel/tour guides and freelance interpreters also do not require visas within the timeframes indicated above.
+These privileges also apply to all other nationals who do not require visas for visits not exceeding 90 days.

 All other nationalities require a visa prior to travel to Germany.